 Many sites also have custom checkout fields like “gift_message”, “where did you hear about us” or marketing fields that should only apply to the first order.
 I’d suggest looking through your shop_subscription post types and shop_order renewals to see what data you’re storing but may not need.

 WooCommerce Subscriptions offers two filters prevent metadata from copying: ‘wcs_subscription_meta’ and ‘wcs_renewal_order_meta’.

 Here’s an example file showing how we prevent meta from copying at Universal Yums.
-In additional to removing meta from subscriptions and renewals, we also remove some metadata when an order completes and it is no longer needed.
+In addition to removing meta from subscriptions and renewals, we also remove some meta from our orders after they complete.